duncangrubbs/lets-go-api/README.md

 ### How to Use
 After cloning the repository, do the following.
-- Always run `mongod` in a seperate terminal to start up the local db server first
+- Always run `mongod` in a seperate terminal to start up your local db server first
 - Run `yarn` to install all dependencies
 - Run `yarn start` to start the dev server
 - Run `yarn test` to test